-In terms of tree-restructuring, our prototype supports the previously discussed make root and gather children operations, in addition to selectively removing nodes/branches, and explicitly re-attaching a branch at a different node, based on a hidden edge.
-Hidden edges are shown for the selected node, D House Stark, in Figure 4.
+In terms of tree-restructuring, our prototype supports the previously discussed make root and gather children operations, in addition to selectively removing nodes/branches, and explicitly reattaching a branch at a different node, based on a hidden edge.
+Hidden edges are shown for the selected node, based House Stark, in Figure 4.